Are you planning a visit to Lithuania’s second city and are wondering what to do in Kaunas?

 Located in the Town Hall Square in the centre of the Old Town, this museum is a great option if you’re wondering what to do in Kaunas.

 Though it might seem like a dull subject matter, the museum is packed to the brims with interesting artefacts and gives a fascinating insight into the history of medicine in Lithuania.
-Plan to spend at least an hour here as there is a surprising amount to see.
+I spent over an hour here as there is a surprising amount to see.

 The museum is open from Tuesday – Saturday and includes a guided tour (available in English) in the entry fee.
 Admission costs €2 for adults and €1 for students and seniors.